ioneyed/generator-expressjs-api/readme.md

 Commit and push the resulting build, located in your dist folder:

     grunt buildcontrol:heroku

-## Bower Components

-The following packages are always installed by the [app](#app) generator:

-* angular
-* angular-cookies
-* angular-mocks
-* angular-resource
-* angular-sanitize
-* es5-shim
-* font-awesome
-* json3
-* jquery
-* lodash

-These packages are installed optionally depending on your configuration:

-* angular-route
-* angular-ui-router
-* angular-socket-io
-* angular-bootstrap
-* bootstrap

-All of these can be updated with `bower update` as new versions are released.

 ## Configuration
 Yeoman generated projects can be further tweaked according to your needs by modifying project files appropriately.